 4. To upload from your PC or laptop, simply select the Your Computer option.

-5. Select the desired file from your PC or laptop.
+5. Select the desired file from your PC or laptop and then select Open.

 6. Once selected, it will automatically upload to the chat thread within your zoom meeting.

 You may use Annotate to make notes, drawings and add arrows on the share screen during a virtual classroom session.

 1. Click on View Options at the top of the window then click on Annotate.

 2. You may choose from a variety of tools:

 3. You can take a screenshot by selecting Save.
 The captured photo will be saved on the computer under the Zoom Folder in Documents.